bens4lsu/theskinny-publish/Content/blog2/filth.md

 It's because Kolya jumped out of my Jeep at school drop off this morning, and sprinted full-bore toward the elementary building.
 Excited to tell his friends and teacher that he got a fright this morning.

-He picked up his backpack to leave for school, only to find it occupied by a <i>giant, dying rat</i>.
+He picked up his backpack to leave for school, only to find it occupied by a *giant, dying rat*.
 Fuuuuuuuuck!

 Let's back up a little.